fabou-uobaf/Helferlein/README.md

 * absolut read counts

-number of reads showing overhang at position in focus
+number of reads with an considered (see argument -l) overhang at the overhang anchor point

 * RPM read counts

-reads per million (see absolute read counts) supproting the overhang.
+reads per million ([absolute read counts]/[total mapped reads / 10^6]) supporting the overhang.

 * consensusSeq

-consensus sequence of the overhang
+consensus sequence of the overhang, determined by majority vote in each column of an naive alignment (without any gaps)

 * abs_conflictPosition